Cookies on this website

 Public and Patient Involvement and Engagement (PPIE) Officer

-With a foundation in both clinical practice and community engagement, Daniel’s career spans various roles.
-Before joining Oxford Population Health, he has worked as a medical officer, diagnosing and managing patients in both private and public hospitals across Nigeria.
-In addition to his clinical expertise, Daniel served as the project manager for the Healthy and Smart Children Foundation, a non-profit organisation where he utilised his medical knowledge to design and implement health interventions targeted at children in underserved communities.
-He has also worked with the International Foundation Against Infectious Disease in Nigeria (IFAIN), where he doubled as a research assistant and a medical officer.
+He brings a strong background in clinical medicine and community-based research.
+Prior to joining Oxford Population Health, Daniel worked as a medical officer in public and private hospitals across Nigeria, where he diagnosed and managed patients with diverse clinical needs.
+He also served as Project Manager for the Healthy and Smart Children Foundation, where he contributed to the development and delivery of health interventions for children in underserved communities.
+In addition, he worked with the International Foundation Against Infectious Disease in Nigeria (IFAIN) as both a research assistant and medical officer, supporting research and service delivery in infectious disease settings.